clemauyeung/User-Centered-Web-Design/EmergencyMeeting.md

 **Questions we still need answers for:**

+- How people use the Central Cinema's website to buy tickets?
+Any recurring issues and how severe are they (or how critical are they to accomplishing the task)?
 - Within our demographic profile, how do people make plans with other people and with whom (spouses, kids, groups of friends)?
 - Sequencing of behavior -- what's users' mental models around deciding to and buying tickets?
 - How do people think about unique shows/events -- how do their behavior change based on whether the show/event is a "destination" or something you might do to "hangout on a Saturday night"?